Call for Submissions to the University of New South Wales Law Journal Issue 44(1)

 First 2021 Thematic: ‘Rights Protection amidst COVID-19’

 The UNSW Law Journal is currently welcoming submissions for Issue 44(1).
-The Issue will will comprise of both a general component and a thematic component, with articles directed to the theme ‘Rights Protection amidst COVID-19’.
+The Issue will comprise of both a general component and a thematic component, with articles directed to the theme ‘Rights Protection amidst COVID-19’.

 COVID-19 is mounting an unprecedented challenge to the Australian legal system.
 The virus is of a scale unseen in the last century – since the Spanish Influenza – during which sweeping advancements in technology, science, global politics and globalisation have fundamentally reshaped our legal system.
 Whilst media coverage and online legal advice are available in abundance, accurate, rigorous and peer reviewed information is scarce.
 Academic discourse is necessary to ensure the novel legal issues raised by COVID-19 are thoroughly and critically discussed.